BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_01.md

 ## Goldenwood Xen Attack

 As soon as Melia leaves, head back out through Goldenwood Cave.
 In the briefcase, enter 3845 for an *Ability Capsule*.
 To progress, enter 6489.
 You'll get the *Snag Machine* and *15 Poke Balls*.
 Just like in Colosseum and XD, all you must do is use Poke Balls on opponents' Shadow Pokemon to catch them.
+We won't be able to purify Shadow Pokemon quite yet, nor can we use them in Gym Battles until they are purified.

 !battle(["Nickoli",:XENGRUNT_M,0], "Forest Field")